TRaSH-Guides/Guides/docs/Prowlarr/prowlarr-setup-proxy.md

 If you use docker, you need to enable privoxy in your torrent client so you can use it to pass through traffic.

-Please check your docker image's documentation on how to enable privoxy.
+Please check your Docker image's documentation on how to enable privoxy.

 ## Add privoxy to Prowlarr